RedHat-UX/red-hat-design-system/docs/theming/developers.md

 We've developed our theming system with web standards in mind, aiming to use CSS over JavaScript as much as possible.
 At the current state of browser technology, we found that some JavaScript is required for the system to work correctly.
-But shortly, we expect to be able to remove all or nearly all of that JavaScript and have the theming system work entirely (or almost entirely) through plain CSS.
+But we soon expect to be able to remove all (or nearly all) of that JavaScript and have the theming system work entirely (or almost entirely) through plain CSS.
 The following explains how the system currently operates, how element authors can hook into it, and what the future holds for theming.